rayasocialmedia/recognition/README.md

 ### Vouchers

-Use an existing model or generate a new one.
+Use an existing model or generate a new one using:

+    $ rails generate recogintion:voucher

 Your model might have the following attributes:

 *  `:code` **required**
 *  `:amount` **required**